 After you check in with the Department Office, we will direct you to the appropriate division office to obtain your office assignment.

 Where do I get a parking permit?

 Parking permits can be obtained from UCSD Transportation Services.
 Most students choose to park on the street or ride a bike.
 Free evening and weekend parking permits for graduate students only are available from Cliff Lindsay in the first floor of the Scripps Administration Building.
-Some bus routes are also free to UCSD students (routes listed here).
-Free bus stickers are available from Cliff Lindsay, the parking office on campus, or Student Business Services when you get your ID card.

 Where is my student mailbox?